onda-lang/onda-plugin/README.md

 its outputs while inactive; `OndaFX` passes through corresponding input channels and clears any additional outputs.

+## Examples

+[`examples`](examples) contains tested, plug-in-ready instruments and effects that exercise MIDI, host tempo, polyphony, dynamics, nonlinear processing, and modulated delay.
+Load instrument patches in `OndaSynth` and effects in `OndaFX` through the embedded run view.
+The complete collection is included in every release archive.

+The embedded run view also shows a live scope of the plug-in output while its editor is open.
+Programs declaring canonical note events also get a read-only MIDI keyboard: host note-on/off messages illuminate its keys, while MIDI device selection and note input remain owned by the DAW.
+Editor dimensions and the Sliders/Knobs choice are retained when the view is reopened and saved in the DAW project.
+Event argument edits survive parameter automation and log updates;
+loading a new program or explicitly resetting the arguments restores defaults.

+Host preparation finishes the requested specialization before playback begins.
+Restores and rebuilds initialize ordinary and pinned state from a snapshot of the current host parameters.
+Selecting a new patch uses its declared defaults.
+Offline rendering also waits for state restored after preparation, without requiring the editor or its message loop.
+Loaded programs report an infinite tail to the host because arbitrary Onda DSP can sustain indefinitely; configure the desired render-tail duration in the DAW.

 ## DSP events

 The plugin recognizes this canonical MIDI surface: